-Channels are the physical medium through which communications pass between sender and recipient.
-However, the channel is not only physical, but includes extensive and complex rules governing how messages are structured and transmitted within the medium.
+This is the physical medium through which communications pass between sender and recipient.

+However, the CHANNEL is not only physical, but includes extensive and complex rules governing how messages are structured and transmitted within the medium.

 In the Nwehu Nuswei communication model, the concept of CHANNEL spans OSI Layers 3, 2, and 1 (Network, Data Link, and Physical Layers).